Caro–Kann Defence: 1.e4 c6 2.Nf3...... Bg4

 History and Notable Players

 It arises from the Caro-Kann Defense.
-Among the most prolific practitioners on the White side are Shanglei Lu (22 games), Sergei Azarov (20 games), Miguel Munoz Pantoja (19 games).
-On the Black side, notable exponents include Aleksey Dreev (36 games), Valentina Gunina (23 games), Arturo Pomar Salamanca (20 games).
+Among the most prolific White practitioners are Shanglei Lu (22 games), Sergei Azarov (20 games), Miguel Munoz Pantoja (19 games).
+Black-side regulars include Aleksey Dreev (36 games), Valentina Gunina (23 games), Arturo Pomar Salamanca (20 games).

 Practice on Chessiverse